saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright.md

 ## Quick Start

-You can run a working Cypress sample test in under ten minutes!
+You can run a working Playwright sample test in under ten minutes!

 ### Install `saucectl`